FEBRUARY IS NATIONAL DENTAL HEALTH MONTH!

-In honor of National Heartworm Awareness Month, receive 10% off your dog’s heartworm test and prevention medication for the month of April!
+In honor of National Dental Health Month, receive 10% off your pet’s dentistry for the months of February and March!

 Contrary to popular belief, bad breath is not just irksome; rather, it is a sign of an unhealthy mouth following bacterial infestation.
 The bad breath and visible calculus buildup on the teeth are only the beginning: by this time, the dental disease is often already under the gums, potentially leading to a tooth root abscess or to painful loose teeth.

 Aside from causing problems in the mouth itself, dental and gum disease can lead to disease in other organs of the body, similar to disease in humans.
 The organs most commonly affected are the heart, liver, and kidneys.

 Studies have shown that most pets by 3-4 years of age are in need of a dental cleaning.
 A dental cleaning done around this time (before severe disease is present) can often reverse any changes in the mouth which have occurred over time.
 Anesthesia-free cleanings fail to address the problem at it’s source, which is primarily under the gums; thus, a veterinarian should be consulted for dental cleanings under anesthesia.